 These are small silicon rods about the size of a match stick.
 These implants are inserted under the skin of the woman’s upper arm.
-They contain a hormone progestin like a natural hormone in a woman’s body.
+They contain the hormone progestin like a natural hormone in a woman’s body.
 They become effective within a short time (24 hours) after insertion and protect the woman from pregnancy.
 They are very effective and fertility returns immediately after their removal.

-According to the policy these implants will be given to a woman who needs a long term contraceptive method.
+According to the policy, these implants will be given to a woman who needs a long-term contraceptive method.
 These implants will not be given to women who are pregnant or suspected to be pregnant.
 Insertion and removal will be carried only by the doctors trained in the procedures.

-As per the policy, the IUCD will be inserted by a medical or a para medical health care provider, who is trained in its insertion technique, at a facility that has acceptable standards of asepsis and infection control.
+As per the policy, the IUCD will be inserted by a medical or a paramedical health care provider, who is trained in its insertion technique, at a facility that has acceptable standards of asepsis and infection control.
 A woman can start using IUCD at any time when she is reasonably certain that she is not pregnant.